inloop/image-picker/README.md

 Image picker provides a default camera cell that just shows a camera output and captures a photo when user taps it.

-If you wish to implement fancier features such as custom buttons, camera flipping, taking live photos, showing camera current permissions, updating live photo statuses you have to provide your own subclass of `CameraCollectionViewCell` and implement dedicated methods.
+If you wish to implement fancier features you must provide your own subclass of `CameraCollectionViewCell` and implement dedicated methods.

+Supported features of whoose UI can be fully customized:
+- [x] taking photos, live photos, recording videos, flipping camera
+- [x] providing custom buttons (camera flipping, taking photos, recording videos)
+- [x] updating Live Photo status
+- [x] updating recording status
+- [x] showing current access permissions to camera

-To see an example of custom implementation that supports all mentioned features please see class `LivePhotoCameraCell` of *ExampleApp*.
+To see an example of custom implementation that supports all mentioned features please see class `LivePhotoCameraCell` and `VideoCameraCell` of *ExampleApp*.

 ### Implementing custom assets cell